rpm-software-management/dnf/_sources/api_conf.txt

   .. attribute:: pluginpath

     List of directories where DNF searches for :doc:`plugins <api_plugins>`.
-The default contains a Python-version specific path.
+The default contains a Python version-specific path.

   .. attribute:: releasever